 The Western Heights as a whole form the largest Napoleonic fortress in Britain and was an essential base for the British Army throughout the nineteenth century.
 It is an excellent example of British defence from the Napoleonic period right through to the Second World War.

 Historically WHPS has focused very strongly on the Drop Redoubt; so far this is the only structure we have been able to freely and extensively open to the public.
 The Drop Redoubt and much of the Heights remains under the ownership of English Heritage and Historic England who allow us to operate the Drop Redoubt under a Maintained Properties Agreement (“MPA”).
 All work undertaken in the scheduled monument and surrounding conservation areas are undertaken in accordance with the necessary legal consents.

 The society also manage and maintain the Grand Shaft on behalf of Dover District Council.
 This is a unique triple helix staircase designed to allow the movement of significant numbers of troops quickly from the Grand Shaft Barracks to the seafront in times of need.

-Over the last two years the society has undertaken significant clearance work in the North Entrance and for 2016 & 2017 has managed to undertake a series of guided tours as part of Heritage Open Days enabling the public to access a previously hidden treasure closed to the public for over 40 years.
+Over the last few years the society has undertaken significant clearance work in the North Entrance and since 2016 have managed to undertake a series of guided tours as part of Heritage Open Days enabling the public to access a previously hidden treasure closed to the public for over 40 years.
 We hope to be able to continue and develop this in the future.

 The society depends entirely on volunteer resources to carry out essential maintenance and improvement work and as a charity is entirely funded by voluntary donations and grants.
 All money donated to the Society is used exclusively in meeting the aims outlined in our charity constitution detailed above.